 Depending on which gravity model you choose and how many installation modifications you want to make, it can be an easy job or one that requires more time and effort.
-Generally, gravity based designs are easy do it yourself project to install.
+Generally, gravity-based designs are an easy do it yourself project to install.

 The spring mechanism works when the latch arm snaps into place by pressure put on the spring that secures the arm.

 Spring-loaded options will always be two-sided.
 These two-way models allow the door to be opened from either side, and there are lockable varieties available.

 Just like gravity models, spring-loaded latches are typically used on an in-swinging option, but you can reverse the installation for an out-swinging gate, if needed.
 Depending on the style and manufacturer you purchase from, installation difficulty can range from straightforward and simple to complex.

 For many people, when you picture a way to secure your fence, you picture a bolt latch.
 The traditional deadbolt design works by sliding the rod into the securing bolt that then holds the door in place.

 In terms of installation, this is the simplest and least involved option as it’s a one-sided latch and can only be secured from the inside.
 They can be added to both in-swinging or out-swinging fences and may be lockable with the addition of a padlock.